-You will notice most modern manufacturers design their masks with both a narrow inner seal and a wider outer seal.
+Here we are going to help you answer the all-important question of how to fit a scuba / snorkeling mask.
+You will notice most modern manufacturers design their diving masks with both a narrow inner mask seal and a wider outer seal.
 The internal seal is supposed to cover all the face apart from just a little under your nose.
-If you find a mask with both seals touching the face, the chances are you’ve got one that fits well and won’t leak.
+If you find one with both seals touching the face, the chances are you’ve got one that fits well and won’t leak.

-You can check this by wearing the mask without tightening the strapping.
+You can check this by wearing it without tightening the strapping.
 Then tighten it to the normal tightness for diving.
-It’s common for divers who’ve used various bad scuba and snorkeling masks in the past to overtighten those straps on newer masks hoping they’ll find a better fit.
+It’s common for divers who’ve used various bad scuba and snorkeling masks in the past to overtighten those straps on newer ones hoping they’ll find a better fit.
 Avoid doing this.

 For the next part of the process, you need either a mirror or a second person.
-First look rotate your eyes around and check the inside of the mask, you want to make sure that inner seal is sitting flush against your face all the way around.
+First, rotate your eyes around and check the inside, you want to make sure that the inner seal is sitting flush against your face all the way around.

 Don’t be tempted to inhale, as this will not show you if the mask forms a seal against your face naturally or not.
-Now, repeat the process with the exterior of the mask.
+Now, repeat the process with the exterior.

-If the new mask is not fitting properly, particularly around the area beside your eyes, it’s unlikely it will work properly.
+If the new underwater diving mask is not fitting properly, particularly around the area beside your eyes, it’s unlikely it will work properly.

 Always check the inside and outside, because some can stop water leaking and dripping inside, just not as effective if both interior and exterior seals were working and touching.
 You also need to avoid the seals running across your eyebrows or hairline and they should not be just on the edge of your eye.

 Check The Scuba Masks For Leaks